jsndyks/tiltonField/dogPolicy/views.md

 #### Allow - View #11 :

-<div class="view"> Unfortunately It only takes one or two irresponsible dog owners to spoil it for the majority.
+<div class="view"> Unfortunately it only takes one or two irresponsible dog owners to spoil it for the majority.
 If these people or person don’t play by the rules over picking up after their dogs do you honestly think they will take notice of a ban on the field, they will probably laugh and carry on regardless!!

-I put it too you that they probably don’t even know they are causing this much of an issue to others because they aren’t on the village WhatsApps group and might not integrate within .
+I put it too you that they probably don’t even know they are causing this much of an issue to others because they aren’t on the village WhatsApps group and might not integrate within.
 Could I suggest a leaflet drop around the village pointing out the firm rules of the field, of being a responsible dog owner and the fine that not picking up incurs could perhaps make this minority understand it’s not acceptable?

 I feel a blanket ban on the responsible owners of the village is an unfair action to take because from observation dog exercising is possibly the most common use of this field !</div>

 #### Allow - View #12 :

 <div class="view"> I feel it would be a shame to ban dogs all together.
-I think we need to consider maybe having a poo bin for dogs up there and like other villages do .
+I think we need to consider maybe having a poo bin for dogs up there and like other villages do.

 And it is such a shame that a few irresponsible dog owners are going to be responsible for dogs not being allowed on the Playing Fields.
 Living so close to the Playing Field .
 I would be concerned that some parents will not bring their children up to the playing fields if they cannot exercise their dogs at the same time.
 As we all know the Playing Field is not used as much as it should be.